What can I expect with DTI’s online full-spectrum training?

 - After your 3 months of intensive coursework, you’ll be feeling confident and ready to support clients!
 (You can work as a doula sooner if you feel ready, even before your training modules are complete.)

-- You will then begin accessing DTI’s community mentorship program, designed to support our doulas as they begin to work in the field.
-This continues to include monthly video calls, one during the evening and one during the day, to accommodate most schedules.
+- You will then begin accessing DTI’s community mentorship program, including monthly Q&A calls, one during the evening and one during the day, to accommodate most schedules.

 - All trained doulas can access a Proof of Training letter to provide for admittance in locations where this may be necessary.

-- Submit a story from the doula’s perspective on each birth you attend for certification.
+- Submit a story from the doula’s perspective on each event you attend for certification.

-- Demonstrate a working knowledge of all books by completing the Required Reading List.
+- Demonstrate a working knowledge of all books by completing the Required Reading Checklist.

 - Write a business strategy outline